Giroux's three-point effort leads Senators past Sharks 5-2 for second win in a row

 A brutal giveaway by Matt Benning put the puck on Giroux’s stick and he took full advantage for his 10th of the season at 5:22 of the second period.

-Ottawa took the lead at 16:40 of the middle frame with its second power-play goal of the night thanks to a perfect touch pass from Drake Batherson to Stutzle, who had plenty of room for his 10th of the year.
+Ottawa took the lead at 16:40 of the middle frame with its second power-play goal of the night thanks to a perfect touch pass from Drake Batherson to Stutzle.

 Hertl netted his pair of goals in the first period to help the Sharks jump out to an early lead.